Flightmate/Flightmate-Stream/README.md

 The length of this list will be 1 for one way searches, 2 for two way searches and n for open jaw searches (n: number for trip legs).

 **device:** The type of the user device.
 Could be one of these three values: "DESKTOP", “TABLET” or “MOBILE”.

+**showResultId** The unique identifier from the originating search packet (see description above).

+### Click packet:

+The click packet is sent out each time a user clicks out from one of the sites and contains the following data:

+**price:** The price of the flight the user clicked on.

+**name:** The name of the OTA providing the result the user clicked on.
+This is masked if you don’t have access to that OTA.

+**searchIdentifier:** This is a hash of some data specific to the trip the user clicked on making it possible to match it to a specific search result.

+**domain:** The domain name of the site the outclick came from.

+**isBaggageIncluded:** A boolean indicating whether the user has activated the baggage included filter or not.

+**legs:** A json list of all searched trip legs.
+Each leg is a json object that include the following fields:

+* **From**: An IATA code.
+Example "ARN".

+* **To**: An IATA code.

+* **Date**: The leave date specified by the user.
+Example 2018-12-30

+**leaveDate:** The date of the flight leaving the departure location.

+**homeDate:** The date of departure for the return flight.

+**adults:** The number of adults specified in the search.

+**childrenAges:** The ages of the children specified by the user when the search is made.

+**youthAges:** The ages of the youths (12-25) specified by the user when the search is made.

+**device:** The type of the user device.
+Could be one of these three values: "DESKTOP", “TABLET” or “MOBILE”.

+**showresultId** An unique identifier for each packet.

 ### Unofficial metropolitan areas
 These are "fake" metros that are only used by flygresor.se.